|Title||Senior Organizational Development Consultant and Coach|

 |Inspiration||“Being around people who have a passion for learning.
 It reminds me to not be content with what I currently know and believe to be true.”|

-As organizational development consultant and coach, LeRoy Thompson develops and delivers tailored sustainable solutions for clients operating in highly demanding environments, enabling them to improve enterprise performance while protecting employees’ emotional wellbeing.
+As senior organizational development consultant and coach, LeRoy Thompson develops and delivers tailored sustainable solutions for clients operating in highly demanding environments, enabling them to improve enterprise performance while protecting employees’ emotional wellbeing.
 His tenure goes back to 2010, when Greenleaf first partnered with his long-time management consulting firm, Thompson & Associates.
 Since then, LeRoy has taken on an expanded role in delivering programs and results to Greenleaf clients.

 Prior to founding Thompson & Associates in 1983, LeRoy was an associate with McKinsey & Company in their Washington D.C. office, where he led a range of client strategy projects and mastered the consulting firm’s well-known hypothesis approach to solving business challenges.
 He has served a wide range of government, healthcare, corporate, and non-profit clients.